Geelong: Governance

+Local governance

 In local government, the Geelong region is covered by the City of Greater Geelong.
 The council was created in 1993 as an amalgamation of a number of other municipalities in the region, with the council chambers located at the Geelong City Hall in central Geelong.
-The city is made up of four wards - Brownbill (central Geelong and inner suburbs), Bellarine, Kardinia (southern Geelong, south of the Barwon River) and Windermere (northern suburbs).
-Brownbill, Kardinia and Bellarine are each represented by three councillors, whereas Windermere is represented by two.
+The city is made up of four wards - Brownbill (central Geelong and inner suburbs), Bellarine, Kardinia (southern Geelong, south of the Barwon River), and Windermere (northern suburbs).
+Brownbill, Kardinia, and Bellarine are each represented by three councillors, whereas Windermere is represented by two.

 From 2012 to 2016, the Mayor of Geelong was directly elected by the public to a four-year term.
 Entrepreneur and former paparazzo Darryn Lyons held this position from 2013 to 2016.

-On 16 April 2016, the Victorian Government dismissed the Mayor and Councillors of the Greater Geelong City Council, following a Commission of Inquiry which found that the council is riven with conflict, unable to manage Geelong's economic challenges, has dysfunctional leadership and has a culture of bullying.
+On 16 April 2016, the Victorian Government dismissed the Mayor and Councillors of the Greater Geelong City Council, following a Commission of Inquiry which found that the council is riven with conflict, unable to manage Geelong's economic challenges, has dysfunctional leadership, and has a culture of bullying.
 The government appointed administrators to run the council until council elections were held in 2017.
 In 2023, the Victorian Government announced that it would appoint monitors to oversee the appointment of a new CEO.

+State politics

 In state politics, the Legislative Assembly districts of Geelong, South Barwon, Lara, and Bellarine cover the Geelong area.
 After the 2022 Victorian Election, all four of these electorates are held by the Australian Labor Party.
-Lara and Geelong are currently safe Labor seats with South Barwon increasing its margin and Bellarine more marginal.
+Lara and Geelong are safe Labor seats with South Barwon increasing its margin and Bellarine more marginal.

 On 12 February 2020, Minister for Planning Richard Wynn established Geelong Authority to advise on strategies to attract investment to central Geelong and on major planning applications to help create jobs and drive growth in Geelong.
-The committee is chaired by Diana Taylor (lawyer) and consists of Mark Edmonds (former Chairman of Geelong Chamber of Commerce), Aamir Qutub (CEO of Enterprise Monkey), Jill Smith (former General Manager of Geelong Arts Centre) and Rory Costelloe (Executive Director of Villawood Properties) and Dr Sarah Leach.
+The committee is chaired by Diana Taylor (lawyer) and consists of Mark Edmonds (former Chairman of Geelong Chamber of Commerce), Aamir Qutub (CEO of Enterprise Monkey), Jill Smith (former General Manager of Geelong Arts Centre), and Rory Costelloe (Executive Director of Villawood Properties) and Dr Sarah Leach.